panuwat1234/NoobX-Hub-Release/README.md

 end)
 local Section = Tab:NewSection("Run Quest")
 Section:NewLabel("Get the quest first!and do it too!!!")
-Section:NewLabel("you need to wait 2 sec! and then click 4 times!")
+Section:NewLabel("you need to wait 2 sec! and then click!")
 Section:NewButton("Press To Skip Run", "Ez", function()
     print("Clicked")
 local TweenService = game:GetService("TweenService")